pyeventsourcing/eventsourcing/docs/topics/user_guide/domainmodel.rst

     EventWithOriginatorVersion(originator_version=0)

-Some classes are just useful for their distinct type, for example in subscription predicates.
+Some are just useful for their distinct type, for example in subscription predicates.

 .. code:: python